Functional Programmers will talk about immutable values. What do they mean? How can you write software where none of the values change?

 Those are the two main disciplines.
 If you’re living in a language or a runtime that allows for immutability of your main objects, you’re going to have to do those kinds of things, those two disciplines.

 One is defensive and one is more offensive.
 You’re going to probably have to do both depending on the situation.
-If you’re dealing with untrusted code, you want to do copy-on-read.
+If you’re dealing with unreliable code, you want to do copy-on-read.

 If you’re dealing with your own objects that you maintain, you’re going to do copy-on-write.
 Because, within your own code, you trust that you’re being immutable, that you’re enforcing your rule of immutability.
 You don’t have to copy every time you read.
 You only have to copy when you need to modify it.